 Step-Up in Basis of Original Investment

-An investor who holds their investment in a Qualified Opportunity Zone Fund for at least 5 years will receive a 10% step-up in basis.
+An investor who holds their investment in a Qualified Opportunity Zone Fund for at least 5 years will receive a 10% step-up in basis, only if they invested their capital gains by 12/31/2021.
+This benefit is expired.
 For example, if a person invests $500,000 of capital gains into a Qualified Opportunity Zone Fund and holds the investment for 5 years, the investor will receive a $50,000 step-up in basis, and will only be required to pay taxes on $450,000 of the initial capital gains.